NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

 To find the pixel coordinates, open a subset of the reference camera images in Hugin, such as::

-    hugin <image dir>/*.jpg
+    hugin <image dir>/<ref cam>/*.jpg

 It will ask to enter a value for the FoV (field of view).
 That value is not important since we won't use it.
 One can input 10 degrees, for example.

 Go to the "Expert" interface, choose a couple of distinct images, and click on a desired control point in both images.
 Make sure the left and right image are not the same or highly similar, as that may result in poor triangulation and registration.
+Add that point.
 Then repeat this process for all control points.

 Save the Hugin project to disk.
 Create a separate text file which contains the world coordinates of the control points picked earlier,